What Is a Waiver of Extradition?

 Experienced Defense Team

-If you need advice regarding waivers of extradition and the consequences that could result from such a waiver, do not hesitate to contact one of our defense attorneys.
+Do not hesitate to contact one of our defense attorneys if you need advice regarding waivers of extradition and the consequences that could result from such a waiver.

-A waiver could be viewed as a positive step towards resolving the controversy, though can sometimes present challenges to the extradition process.
+Although a waiver can sometimes present challenges to the extradition process, it can also be viewed as a positive step towards resolving the controversy.
 A lot depends on the countries involved and the offenses alleged.

-It is crucial that you employ an experienced attorney who understands the implications of a waiver and has an in-depth understanding of the entire extradition process.
+It is critical that you employ an experienced attorney who understands the implications of a waiver and has an in-depth understanding of the entire extradition process.

-At Oberheiden, P.C., our firm has a distinct breadth of knowledge in international and interstate extraditions involving various issues, including high-profile and sensitive policy issues.
-We regularly maintain healthy contacts with local lawyers, specialists, and other expert witnesses in foreign jurisdictions and have the expertise to advise our clients on waivers of extradition.
+At Oberheiden, P.C., our firm has a unique scope of knowledge in international and interstate extraditions involving various issues, including high-profile and sensitive policy issues.
+We routinely maintain healthy contacts with local lawyers, specialists, and other expert witnesses in foreign jurisdictions and have the expertise to advise our clients on waivers of extradition.

-Do not wait to get in touch with one of our attorneys today to provide counsel and assurance on the complex process of extradition waivers.
+Do not hesitate to get in touch with one of our attorneys today so we can provide counsel and assurance on the complex process of extradition waivers.

-In simplest terms, a waiver of extradition refers to the act of relinquishing the defendant’s right to an extradition hearing and other extradition procedures.
+In the most basic of terms, a waiver of extradition refers to the act of relinquishing the defendant’s right to an extradition hearing and other extradition procedures.

-In the typical case, before the defendant is extradited, he or she will receive an extradition hearing.
+In the usual case, before the defendant is extradited, they will receive an extradition hearing.
 At this hearing, a judge decides whether or not the defendant should be transferred back to the country or state that is requesting the extradition.

-When the defendant waives extradition, he or she will be returned to the requesting jurisdiction voluntarily without the need to proceed with the typical extradition procedures.
+When the defendant waives extradition, they will voluntarily be returned to the requesting jurisdiction without the need to proceed with the typical extradition procedures.

 International Extradition Waivers